Qarj/WebImblaze-Framework/MANUAL.md

 Note that Material-Dark is a nice theme: https://github.com/naderi/material-theme-for-npp

-# Convert WebInject .xml test case files to new .test format
+# Convert WebInject .xml test case files to WebImblaze .test format

 The script `tools/transmute.pl` will output an xml test file in the new format.